natebrunelle/2910/markdown/index.md

 - 35% modules; 5% for each of the 7 required modules

-    You can pass a module either by (a) participating in a live session or (b) taking a quiz.
+    You can pass a module either by (a) participating in a live session or (b) reading the writeups, watching the videos, and taking a quiz.
+(See "Expectations: In-Person vs. Fully Asynchronous" for more details.)

+    <span style="color:green">Note: ***everybody*** will be marked as passing the "Orientation" (September 19-23) required module!</span>

     **Expectation** I understand some percentage of the class might not be able to attend any of the scheduled times for the course, but the majority of you can.
 For those who can attend at least one of the scheduled times, attend in-person a minimum of 5 times, and take the quiz a maximum of 2 times.